PerfecXX/GoogleSheetServer/README.md

-# GoogleSheetServer
+# Google Sheet Server

-Connect your client with your dedicated Google Sheet server.
+Connect your client to a single server, but multiply protocal support.